choepi/whiteborder_tool/README.md

 # White Border Tool by Choepi

 ## Overview
-The **White Border App** is a Python-based tool designed to preprocess images by:
+The **White Border Tool** is a Python-based tool designed to preprocess images by:
 1. Adding a white border to make them square.
 2. Overlaying metadata (camera, ISO, aperture, etc.) extracted from the image's EXIF data.